Free AI Generator

-Describe your program inputs, activities, and expected changes.
-Get a professional, funder-ready logic model with assumptions and external factors in seconds.
+Use this impact planning tool to describe your programme inputs, activities, stakeholders, and expected changes.
+FundRobin generates a professional, funder-ready logic model and theory of change framework with assumptions, external factors, and measurable outcomes in seconds.

-Originally developed in the 1970s for evaluation planning, logic models are now a standard requirement for many grant applications — particularly from government agencies, foundations focused on evidence-based programming, and major institutional funders like the National Lottery Community Fund, Annie E. Casey Foundation, and W.K.
+Logic models are now a standard requirement for many grant applications — particularly from government agencies, foundations focused on evidence-based programming, and major institutional funders like the National Lottery Community Fund, NIHR, NSF, Annie E. Casey Foundation, and W.K.
 Kellogg Foundation.
-Even when not explicitly required, including a logic model in your application demonstrates strategic thinking and evaluation readiness.
+Even when not explicitly required, including a logic model shows strategic thinking and evaluation readiness.

 Our free logic model builder guides you through the key components: inputs (what you invest), activities (what you do), outputs (what you produce), short-term outcomes (immediate changes), medium-term outcomes (intermediate changes), and long-term outcomes (ultimate impact).
 The result is a structured logic model you can include directly in your grant application or programme planning documents.